This article is currently under construction and is being expanded on a regular basis. |

 If you want to start testing immediately after installing Python, it is essential to restart the checkmkservice

-either via the Windows Task Manager or with the commands specified above.
+either via the Windows Task Manager or with the commands specified above, otherwise the service will not know about the new environment variables.

-3. Monitor log files
+3. Monitoring log files

 3.1.
 Installation on the host

-Start by installing the agent plugin.
+Start by installing the agent plug-in.

 To do this, copy the file ~/share/check_mk/agents/plugins/mk_logwatch.py